Welcome to the VUE Hackathon

 - What is the best way to present your data?

-- What visualization tools best suit the kind of data you have?
+- What visualization tools are best suited the kind of data you have?

-Projects that will be supported in this hackathon will be invited to submit posters to the RCC’s Mind Bytes event in May 2019 and be eligible to win prizes.
+Projects that will be supported in this hackathon will be invited to submit posters to the RCC’s Mind Bytes event in 2020 and be eligible to win prizes and also VUE exhibit in the spring quarter.